 Scientific skepticism has played a large role in why molecular hydrogen is just now coming into its own.
 Researchers have had a hard time believing an inert gas with only two atoms (the minimum to form a molecule) could have health benefits.
 But it’s the smallness of molecular hydrogen that makes it an ideal antioxidant.
 It is possibly the only antioxidant molecule that can reach inside the mitochondria (power generators) of a cell.

 “Hydrogen is a very small molecule, the smallest actually,” says LeBaron.
-“But its cell modulating properties in biological systems is what affords it with various anti-inflammatory, anti-allergy, and anti-obestity effects.”
+“But its cell modulating properties in biological systems is what affords it with various anti-inflammatory, anti-allergy, and anti-obesity effects.”

 Another important factor is that molecular hydrogen is hydrophobic, meaning it is not diluted by water, which allows mitochondria access.
 In contrast, vitamin C as an antioxidant is hydrophilic, meaning it becomes diluted in water so it has problems in trying to pass through a cell’s fatty layer.

-Working deep within the cellular level puts H2 in the perfect position to neutralize free radicals and reduce oxidative stress.
+Working deep within the cellular level puts H2 in the perfect position to neutralize free radicals and reduce.
 Once inside the mitochondria, previous studies have shown that molecular hydrogen exerts anti-inflammatory properties and protects from noxious chemicals (cytoprotective) in addition to acting as an antioxidant.

 All this takes place without unpleasant side effects because when H2 neutralizes a free-radical, the byproduct is water.
 And there doesn’t appear to be an upper limit of use.
 The more hydrogen infused water we consume the better, especially for those suffering from a particularly grave condition that needs to be turned around quickly.